josephong610/JDS706_DE_Wk1.2/README.md

 - **Counts of Engagement with Ads**
 - **Number of Customers per Group**

-This gave us insight into **how spending and decision-making vary across different demographic groups**.
+This gave us insight into how spending and decision-making vary across different demographic groups.
+This table can be found by running (`data.py`).

 ---